Father recalls tragic death of beloved NKY cheerleader: ‘How can this be?’

 She was a happy kid who loved pizza, the color blue, and she was just starting to get interested in boys -- maybe.
 She had a favorite song and she knew what she wanted to be -- an elementary school teacher.

-“She had two of her friends -- they were going to go to school, come back to Fort Thomas, teach at Moyer and live next door,” Dan Schalk said.
+“She had two of her friends -- they were going to go to school, come back to Fort Thomas, teach at Moyer and live next door,” Dan Schalck said.
 “They had it planned.”

 But how your life can change in an instant -- or in this case, two hours.

-“I can’t get my head around it at all,” Schalk said.
+“I can’t get my head around it at all,” Schalck said.
 “No discoloration, no tiredness, no weakness, no confusion -- her grades all straight A’s across the board.
 Fit, athletic, no indication [of illness] and of course I’m racking my brain.
 Did I miss something?”

 Saturday morning her dad says her hamstring was bothering her a little, and he even took her to the doctor to get it checked out -- an X-ray said it was fine.
 They went to Columbus for a cheer competition.
-When Lilliana was warming up, her coach came out and told Schalk something was wrong.
+When Lilliana was warming up, her coach came out and told Schalck something was wrong.

 “Coach says, ‘She’s kinda out of sorts, things definitely not normal,’” he said.
 “So we call a life squad, took her to the ER and things quickly degraded there to the ICU and in about two hours she was gone.”